knupel/Force_Field/Force field guide.md

 Set
 --
-void reverse_is(boolean state) ;
+void reverse_flow(boolean state) ;
-multiply the direction vector by `-1` the resulte is the direction is opposite, this method must change the method reset() at the end of the draw()
+multiply the direction vector by `-1` the result : direction is opposite, this method must change the method reset() at the end of the draw() ?????

 set mass field